slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_06-tech_visionaries.rst

-[:strong:`Note`.
+[**Note**.
 It was the 90's.
 Desktop computing seemed like a good idea.
 In the long run, it is not a good idea.
 Corporate information assets do not belong on a desktop.
 Period.
 People have asked me challenging questions like "Are you saying the PC/Desktop Computing revolution was a mistake?"
 I reply with "Yes, it was."]